Action on the ground

 We're also co-ordinating environmental monitoring to ensure data is available to inform decision making in the catchment and working to improve water quality and water use efficiency.

-Love Our lake
+Love Our Lakes

-Love Our lakes is a promotional campaign to encourage recreational lake users to respect the environment in the zone.
+Love Our Lakes is a promotional campaign to encourage recreational lake users to respect the environment in the zone.
 We're using signage and stickers at lakes across the zone to promote key messages such as the importance of removing all waste, using toilet facilities provided and controlling dogs.

 Other projects